aseriousbiz/abbot-docs/src/guides/ui-elements/index.md

 When you run this skill, you should see a set of three buttons.
 So far, so good.
 But presenting a set of buttons isn't all that useful by itself.
 It's important to be able to respond to button clicks.

+When the user clicks a button, the skill is called with a set of predefined arguments.
+The predefined arguments are specified by the `value` of the clicked button.
+For example, if a button has a value `property 123`, then when someone clicks that button, the skill is called with two arguments, `property` and `123`.

+But what if somebody calls the skill from chat with the arguments `property 123`?
+Is there a way to distinguish that from the user clicking the button with the value `property 123`?

-When the user clicks a button, the same skill is called with the value of the button.
-There's also a new `Bot.IsInteraction` (C#), `bot.is_interaction` (Python), `bot.isInteraction` (JavaScript) property that indicates whether or not the incoming message is the result of clicking on a button.
-Let's put these together.
+Yes there is.
+To distinguish between the user typing arguments vs clicking a button, there's a `Bot.IsInteraction` (C#), `bot.is_interaction` (Python), `bot.isInteraction` (JavaScript) property.
+This property indicates whether or not the incoming message is the result of clicking a button.
+Let's put these together to see how it works.

 # [C#](#tab/tabid-cs)